tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 });
 ```

-You could also use Custom CSS to make the same change without worrying about timing.
+You could also use the CSS option under Custom Code to make the same change without worrying about timing.
 CSS changes are applied by appending a `style` tag to the end of the `body` tag.

 ```css
 body {